DavidThorn03/Django-Project/README.md

 This project was complete for the Web Framework Development module

-[name] is a hotel website, where users can book hotel stays
+It is a hotel website, where users can book hotel stays

 It consists of a Python Django website with a SQLite database and HTML/CSS views